SAslan8006/PatikaDersleri/İngilizceA1/futurewill.md

 We are going to move to Ankara **two years later**.two years kullanılma cünkü 2 yıl kas edilmez.
 We are going to move to Ankara **in two years**.(doğrusu/2 yıl sonra)
 We are going to move to Ankara **within two years**.(2 yıl içinde)
+# Examples
+He bought a car a couple of days ago.
+Mike and I will go on a trip within a week.
+They are going to get married in six months.
+Did you see your friends last weekend?
+Are you going to go out next friday?
+Where will you live in the future?